Indian Territory: Relocation and treaties

 Before the 1871 Indian Appropriations Act, much of what was called Indian Territory was a large area in the central part of the United States whose boundaries were set by treaties between the US Government and various indigenous tribes.
 After 1871, the Federal Government dealt with Indian Tribes through statute; the 1871 Indian Appropriations Act also stated that "hereafter no Indian nation or tribe within the territory of the United States shall be acknowledged or recognized as an independent nation, tribe, or power with whom the United States may contract by treaty: Provided, further, That nothing herein contained shall be construed to invalidate or impair the obligation of any treaty heretofore lawfully made and ratified with any such Indian nation or tribe".

 The Indian Appropriations Act also made it a federal crime to commit murder, manslaughter, rape, assault with intent to kill, arson, burglary, or larceny within any Territory of the United States.
 The Supreme Court affirmed the action in 1886 in United States v.
-Kagama, which affirmed that the US Government has plenary power over Native American tribes within its borders using the rationalization that "The power of the general government over these remnants of a race once powerful ... is necessary to their protection as well as to the safety of those among whom they dwell".
+Kagama, which affirmed that the U.S. government has plenary power over Native American tribes within its borders using the rationalization that "The power of the general government over these remnants of a race once powerful ... is necessary to their protection as well as to the safety of those among whom they dwell".
 While the federal government of the United States had previously recognized the Indian Tribes as semi-independent, "it has the right and authority, instead of controlling them by treaties, to govern them by acts of Congress, they being within the geographical limit of the United States ...
 The Indians [Native Americans] owe no allegiance to a State within which their reservation may be established, and the State gives them no protection."

 Reductions of area

 White settlers continued to flood into Indian country.
 As the population increased, the homesteaders could petition Congress for creation of a territory.
 This would initiate an Organic Act, which established a three-part territorial government.
 The governor and judiciary were appointed by the President of the United States, while the legislature was elected by citizens residing in the territory.
-One elected representative was allowed a seat in the U. S. House of Representatives.
+One non-voting representative was allowed a seat in the U.S. House of Representatives.
 The federal government took responsibility for territorial affairs.
 Later, the inhabitants of the territory could apply for admission as a full state.
 No such action was taken for the so-called Indian Territory, so that area was not treated as a legal territory.

 The reduction of the land area of Indian Territory (or Indian Country, as defined in the Indian Intercourse Act of 1834), the successor of Missouri Territory began almost immediately after its creation with: